-In particular, the meta question here is whether this problem is low or high dimensional in nature.
-Note, direct dimension reduction as done by Indyk and Naor would not work in this case.
+In particular, the conceptual question here is whether this problem is low or high dimensional in nature.
+Note that direct dimension reduction as done by Indyk and Naor would not work in this case.
 Indeed, imagine the data lies densely on a slightly deformed sphere in high dimensions, and the query is the center of the sphere.
-Clearly, a random dimension reduction into constant dimension would not preserve the $(1+\eps)$-\ANN (with high probability).
+Clearly, a random dimension reduction via projection into constant dimension would not preserve the $(1+\eps)$-\ANN.

-\paragraph{Our results. } Given a point set $\PntSet$ in a general metric space $\mtrA$ (which is not necessarily Euclidean and is conceptually high dimensional), and a subspace $\manifold$ having low doubling dimension, we show how to preprocess $\PntSet$ such that given any query point in $\manifold$ we can quickly answer $(1+\eps)$-\ANN queries on $\PntSet$.
+\myparagraph{Our results} Given a point set $\PntSet$ lying in a general metric space $\mtrA$ (which is not necessarily Euclidean and is conceptually high dimensional), and a subspace $\manifold$ having low doubling dimension $\dd$, we show how to preprocess $\PntSet$ such that given any query point in $\manifold$ we can quickly answer $(1+\eps)$-\ANN queries on $\PntSet$.
 In particular, we get data-structures of (roughly) linear size that answer $(1+\eps)$-\ANN queries in (roughly) logarithmic time.

 Our construction uses ideas developed for handling the low dimensional case.
 Initially, we embed $\PntSet$ and $\manifold$ into a space with low doubling dimension that (roughly) preserves distances between $\manifold$ and $\PntSet$.
 We can use the embedded space to answer constant factor \ANN queries.
 Getting a better approximation requires some further ideas.
-In particular, we build a data-structure over $\manifold$ that is remotely similar to Approximate Voronoi Diagrams \cite{h-rvdnl-01}.
+In particular, we build a data-structure over $\manifold$ that is somewhat similar to approximate Voronoi diagrams \cite{h-rvdnl-01}.
 By sprinkling points carefully on the subspace $\manifold$ and using the net-tree data-structure \cite{hm-fcnld-06} we can answer $(1+\eps)$-\ANN queries in time $O( \eps^{-O(\dd)} + 2^{O(\dd)}\log n)$.

 To get a better query time requires some further work.
 In particular, we borrow ideas from the simplified construction of Arya and Malamatos \cite{am-lsavd-02} (see also \cite{amm-sttan-09}).
 Naively, this requires us to use well separated pairs decomposition (i.e., \WSPD) \cite{ck-dmpsa-95} for $\PntSet$.
 Unfortunately, no such small \WSPD exists for data in high dimensions.
 To overcome this problem, we build the \WSPD in the embedded space.
 Next, we use this to guide us in the construction of the \ANN data-structure.
 This results in a data-structure that can answer $(1+\eps)$-\ANN queries in $O( 2^{O(\dd)} \log n)$ time.
 See \secref{a:n:n} for details.